 World War II- More War

 The run up to the Second World War saw a massive increase in passenger numbers as British holidaymakers rushed to return from Europe.
 In the final days of August 1939 before the outbreak of war, Croydon saw passenger numbers increase 3 fold to 1500 a day.
 On the 30th August, Croydon reverted back to its original role of defending Britain from aerial attack.
-The civil airlines moved out and London Airport was now known as RAF Croydon, forming part of 11 Group, Fighter Command.
+The civil airlines moved out and London Airport was now known as RAF Croydon, a fully operational frontline fighter airfield, forming part of 11 Group, Fighter Command.

 Over the next months, many aircraft and squadrons now arrived or transited through RAF Croydon.
 The airfield saw the arrival of Gloster Gladiators, Hawker Hurricane Mk1’s, Vickers Supermarine Spitfire Mk1’s and a host of other aircraft.
 Some of the Squadrons based at the airfield included No.3, 85, 111, 145, 605, 607 and 615.